chylex/objtree/README.md

 `objtree` is a script that generates a text tree representation of an object.
-The script can be executed in a browser console.
+The script can be executed in a browser console or imported as an `npm` module.

 # How to Use